min2ha/ukwa-site/content/target/34759/index.en.md

   "subject": "EU Referendum"
 }

-# Prime Minister: Personal Minute to all Ministerial Colleagues: EU Referendum

 The Prime Minister wrote to all ministers about special arrangements relating to the EU referendum.
 After EU negotiation has concluded, these arrangements permit individual ministers to take a different personal position from the official position of the government on the EU referendum.